Rhyming Books

 This concept of rhyming can be a difficult one to learn at first.
 Children often have more trouble hearing sounds at the ends of words.
-These rhyming books will help your child become familiar with rhyming which is an essential pre-reading skill.
+These rhyming books will help your child become familiar with rhyming.
+The added bonus is you will not mind reading these fun books.

 *Rhyming Books Post contains affiliate links.
 Purchases made through links result in a small commission to us at no cost to you.
 Some books have been gifted.
 All opinions are our own.